Types of Girl about the Globe – Cultural GatG, Work & Volunteering GatG

 The Best Way to Learn Foreign Language

-The best way to learn a second language is by travelling to a country and throwing yourself in at the deep end.
+The best way to learn a language is by travelling to a country and throwing yourself in at the deep end.
+It really is the fastest way to learn a language.
 If you really want to immerse yourself in the language here are some recommended ways on how to learn a language effectively when you travel:

 1. Be a Copy-Cat